 Many species are nocturnal, they're nearly silent fliers, they can swivel their heads around, they are often more easily heard than seen thanks to exceptional camouflage, and they certainly have expressive faces.
 All of this adds up to a very strange bird.
-Here are five ways owls are weird, but wonderfully so.
+Here are a few ways owls are weird, but wonderfully so.

 Not exactly eyeballs